jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 Tuning improved the model’s ability to generalize and make accurate predictions on real-world financial data.

-## 🚀 Model Deployment
+## 11. Model Deployment

-The trained machine learning model is deployed using a Flask web application to simulate real-world usage.
+The trained model is deployed using a Flask web application.

----

-### ⚙️ Implementation
-- Model is saved after training using `joblib`
+- Model saved using `joblib`
-- Flask is used to build the web interface
+- Flask handles user input and prediction
-- Users enter customer financial details through a form
+- Users enter financial details through a web form
-- The model processes inputs and generates predictions

----

-### 📥 Input Features
-- Credit limit
-- Age
-- Repayment history
-- Bill amounts
-- Payment amounts

----

 ### 📊 Output
-- 🟢 **Low Risk** → Customer is likely to repay
+- 🟢 Low Risk → Customer is likely to repay
-- 🔴 **High Risk** → Customer may default
+- 🔴 High Risk → Customer may default

 ---

-## 🧾 Conclusion
+## 12.🧾 Conclusion

 This project successfully developed a machine learning model to predict credit card default risk using real-world financial data.